stephenmcd/cartridge/docs/integration.rst

     set_tax(request, tax_type, tax_value)

-Just as with shipping, the ``tax_type`` variable is simply a string label, so using a value such as "Tax" here will usually suffice.
+Just as with shipping, the ``tax_type`` variable is simply a string label, so using a value such as "Tax" or "VAT" here will usually suffice.

-If you live in a country, where tax is already included in a product's price set the ``SHOP_TAX_INCLUDED`` setting to true.
+If the shop is used in a country, where tax is already included in a product's price set the ``SHOP_TAX_INCLUDED`` setting to true.
 In this case the tax will not be added to the overall order total.
+``cartridge.shop.checkout.default_tax_handler`` works for both, tax included and tax excluded depending on the ``SHOP_TAX_INCLUDED`` setting.

 Payment
 =======